AlumnIQ/momentcfc/readme.md

 | `diff = dateDiff( 's', x, y );`                | `diff = x.diff( y, 'seconds' );`           |
 | `before = dateCompare( now(), x, 'h' ) == -1;` | `before = x.isBefore( y, 'hours' );`       |

-But before we look at the syntax awesomeness of moment.cfc, let's take a quick moment to talk about...
+But before we look at the syntax awesomeness of moment.cfc in detail, let's take a quick moment to talk about...

 ## Time Zones